straup/open311-simple/api.md

 		]
 	}

+Dates
+==

+All dates are recorded using the [W3C DateTime format](http://www.w3.org/TR/NOTE-datetime).

+Date Ranges
+==

+TBW.

 Methods
 ==

 [API methods are defined in a separate document.](https://github.com/straup/open311-simple/blob/master/api-methods.json)

+To Do
+==

+* Finish documenting all API parameters

+* Finish documenting OAuth stuff.

+* Figure out how to encode example responses in [api-methods.json](https://github.com/straup/open311-simple/blob/master/api-methods.json)

 Questions:
 ==

+* Should media uploads be a core part of a "simple" API spec or left to the discretion of individual cities?

+* Should a user be allow to upload multiple media thingies (photos, videos, sound files) in a single API call to _incidents.report_ ?

+* Should a user be allow to append media thingies (or edit a report) after it has been submitted (see above inre: media) ?

-* privacy concerns related to returning information about the user who reported an incident; should that information be returned at all?
+* Privacy concerns related to returning information about the user who reported an incident; should that information be returned at all?

-* should there be a separate 'getIncidents' API method to return individual reports for a user (as identified by an OAuth token) or should the definition for the _search_ API method include to search for reports by user ID (see above) ?
+* Should there be a separate 'getIncidents' API method to return individual reports for a user (as identified by an OAuth token) or should the definition for the _search_ API method include to search for reports by user ID (see above) ?